-- Strengthened Leave No Trace Ireland's internal governance and audit capacity - High levels of transparency of our income and expenditure - Board succession planning survey took place with an 83.33% response rate giving strong credibility to the scores obtained.
-Some highlights from the survey included; - Expertise in finance (Accountant), legal, company secretary and stakeholder engagement expertise - Limited working knowledge of land ownership, access rights and in rural and community development - Expertise in education but many have limited knowledge in this area of formal education practice, schools, ecology.
+Independent external auditor conducted internal audit on company policies in 2022 independent external dualtor conducted internal dualt on company policies in 2022 Action Impact Critical role hire - Financial Accountant, Imelda Smith Strengthened Leave No Trace Ireland's internal governance and audit capacity Statement of Recommended Practice (SORP) accounting standards followed and submitted with annual accounts to the Charities Regulator and Companies Registration Office High levels of transparency of our income and expenditure Board succession planning survey undertaken in 2022 Board succession planning survey took place with an 83.33% response rate giving strong credibility to the scores obtained.
+Some highlights from the survey included; Expertise in finance (Accountant), legal, company secretary and stakeholder engagement expertise Limited working knowledge of land ownership, access rights and in rural and community development Expertise in education but many have limited knowledge in this area of formal education practice, schools, ecology.

-Strategic Priority 5.3.
 Progress existing strong foundation for Trainer/Education governance